Pick the one closest to your situation. The guide is organized so you can jump straight to what you need.

 No. Oregon has no statute regulating GPS tracking devices or starter interrupt devices in BHPH vehicle contracts.
 These devices allow the dealer to track the vehicle's location and remotely disable the starter if a payment is missed.
 In the absence of state regulation, the only protection is contract disclosure.
 Your BHPH contract should disclose the presence of these devices, where they are installed, and what triggers remote disabling.
 Ask specifically before signing and get the disclosure in writing.
 If the dealer misrepresents the presence of a device or fails to disclose one that affects your ability to use the vehicle, that concealment may be actionable under ORS 646.608 as a failure to disclose a material fact.

 Yes.
-Oregon enacted the Guaranteed Asset Protection Waiver Act (ORS 646A.770-646A.790) in 2015.
+Oregon enacted the Guaranteed Asset Protection Waiver Act in 2015.
 The statute regulates GAP waivers as debt cancellation products under the UTPA, not as insurance products.
 Key buyer protections: (1) ORS 646A.776 requires the dealer to disclose clearly in writing that purchasing a GAP waiver is not required to obtain credit or complete the purchase and does not affect your credit terms; (2) ORS 646A.781 provides cancellation rights and refund provisions; (3) ORS 646A.787 imposes fiduciary responsibilities on the seller of the waiver; (4) Violations of ORS 646A.790 are unlawful practices under the UTPA.
 If a BHPH dealer tells you that GAP is required for financing, that is a misrepresentation.
 The non-coercion disclosure is required by statute.
 GAP can be a legitimate product if you owe more than the vehicle is worth, but shop the price -- your own bank or credit union may offer it cheaper.

 Significantly fewer than from a dealer.
 The UTPA (ORS 646.638) applies only to persons acting in the course of their business, vocation, or occupation -- a one-time private seller is generally not covered.
 Your primary protections on a private sale are: (1) ORS 815.410(3) -- odometer fraud civil remedy applies to any person including private sellers who tamper with an odometer with intent to defraud.
 You can recover $1,500 or treble actual damages plus discretionary attorney fees; (2) Federal odometer statute (49 U.S.C.
 Section 32710) -- applies to any seller.
 Mandatory attorney fees, treble damages, minimum $1,500; (3) Common law fraud -- if the seller made knowing false statements of material fact that induced your purchase; (4) ORS 803.085 -- selling a vehicle without a valid title is a Class A misdemeanor and creates civil liability.
 The practical reality: private sales are caveat emptor.
 Get an independent mechanic inspection before any private party purchase, verify the title is clear of liens, and run a VinPassed report.